CongLeSolutionX/SwiftUI-View-For-UIKit-Project/README.md

 For **modalPresentationStyle**, we have options like `fullScreen`, `formSheet`, `popover`, `automatic`, `currentContext`, `custom`, `overCurrentContext`, `overFullScreen`, `pageSheet`, and `none`

 **modalTransitionStyle** option as `partialCurl`must go with **modalPresentationStyle** as `.fullScreen` to demo the effect.
-Otherwise, we will receive an error similar to the following one from compiler:
+Otherwise, we will receive an error similar to the following one from the compiler:

 `Thread 1: "Application tried to present UIModalTransitionStylePartialCurl to or from non-fullscreen view controller <SwiftUIViewForUIKitProject.ViewController: 0x7fb429008eb0>."`